silverstripe/doorman/readme.md

 You can find more in-depth documentation in [docs/en](docs/en/introduction.md).

+Want to know how it works, without digging through the code?
+[Read this](https://medium.com/@assertchris/multi-process-php-94a4e5a4be05)...

 ## Motivation

 There are many great libraries that do something similar to this.
 They usually require PHP `5.4` or additional extensions.
 This library aims to make child process management simple, and supported everywhere.